garcias/comp-chem-lab/how-to-use.md

 ## How to use Python or R interpreters

-If Python is installed, you can use the `python` or `ipython` command to start an interactive Python shell.
+You can use the `python` or `ipython` command to start an interactive Python shell.
 If you have a Python script in a file named `script.py`, you can run it in Python using `python script.py`.
 Any output will print to the console.

-If R is installed, you can use the `R` command to start an interactive R shell.
+If you installed R, you can use the `R` command to start an interactive R shell.
 If you have an R script in a file named `script.R`, you can run it in R using `Rscript script.R`.
 Any output will print to the console.